-My name is Evan Kardaras and I’m a husband, father, servant and Sub-Deacon at St. Mary & St. Mina Coptic Orthodox Church in Bexley, Australia.
+My name is Evan Kardaras and I’m a husband, father, servant and Sub-Deacon in the Coptic Orthodox Church in Sydney, Australia.
 I was born into a Greek Orthodox family in Sydney Australia, but never had the opportunity to live or practice my faith, as my family were not Church goers.
 Sadly, my parents didn’t have anyone to encourage them to attend Church, so they lived their lives without a desire to discover or experience the beautiful faith of their forefathers.

 During my teen years, after living a life deep in sin and ‘enjoying’ the lusts of the flesh to their fullest, I was blessed to hit rock bottom and start questioning the purpose of life.
 Was life simply an ongoing ‘merry-go-round’ of finding new lusts, fulfilling my every desire, and then experiencing the resulting emptiness and pain?
-If this was all that there was to life, then what was the point of living and suffering aimlessly?
+If this was all that life had to offer, then what was the point of living and suffering aimlessly?

-In the midst of this chaos, when I was twenty one years old in July 2004, I was blessed to have a profound visitation of grace.
+In the midst of this chaos, in July 2004 when I was twenty one years old, I was blessed to have a profound visitation of grace.
 I went to my room, got on my knees, and cried my heart out to God.
 I wept with all my heart, knowing my life was riddled with evil and sin.
 I was extremely blessed to have some knowledge of God, through discussions with my dear cousin Peter, who didn’t just talk about God, but was also filled with the Holy Spirit through his ardent love for Christ.
 His example and love touched me in a profound manner.

 I started to attend the Coptic Church but struggled to feel at home, due to it being very culturally different from who I was.
 I had grown up in a home with a solid Greek-Australian culture, and the Coptic Church was a Church whose goal was to serve the Coptic community, not a Greek Australian.
 I decided to stay in the Greek Church for many years, but also had short stints in other Churches, always seeking and yearning for a community in which I could have all my spiritual needs met.
 I yearned for an Orthodox community that prayed in English, had young people to connect with, and that would give me the possibility to serve and practice my faith.